-By requesting a hearing, your South Florida DUI attorney will be able to subpoena police officers to come and testify before a DHSMV hearing officer.
+By requesting a hearing, your Miami-Dade County DUI attorney will be able to subpoena police officers to come and testify before a DHSMV hearing officer.
 This gives your attorney the opportunity to challenge the evidence against you, which may result in the driver's license suspension being lifted.
 While the hearing date is pending, you may be able to obtain a temporary permit that will allow you to drive to and from work and school.

 Losing your driver's license in urban areas like Miami-Dade and Broward can be devastating.
 Taking a chance and driving while your license is suspended is a crime and could result in another arrest.
 The administrative component to your DUI case is separate from the criminal component.
 Your DUI lawyer is charged with the responsibility of not only defending you in court, but in making every effort to preserve your driving privilege.
-Since there is so much at stake, retaining the services of a highly skilled and aggressive South Florida criminal defense attorney is of paramount importance.
+Since there is so much at stake, retaining the services of a highly skilled and aggressive attorney is of paramount importance.

 I was charged with three felony charges related to check fraud.
 Eric used his expert knowledge to help resolve the charges with one day of jail served on the day that I surrendered myself to have charges filed.- Former Client